spring-petclinic/spring-petclinic-reactive/README.md

 ![Astra Database Creation Form](doc/img/db-creation-1.png?raw=true)

-1. Pick the free tier plan, this is a true free tier, free forever and no payment method asked.
+Pick the **free tier** plan, this is a true free tier, free forever and no payment method asked 🎉 🎉

 ![Astra Database Creation Form](doc/img/db-creation-2.png?raw=true)

-2. Pick the proper region and click configure.
+Pick the proper region and click `configure` button.
+Number of regions and cloud providers is reduced in the free tier but please notice you can run the DB on any cloud with any VPC Peering.

 ![Astra Database Creation Form](doc/img/db-creation-3.png?raw=true)

-3. Fill the database name, keyspace name, username and password
+Fill the `database name`, `keyspace name`, `username` and `password`. *Please remember your password as you will be asked to provide it when application start the first time.*

 ![Astra Database Creation Form](doc/img/db-creation-4.png?raw=true)